eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 And by archiving things rather than deleting them, you leave open the possibility that as some point in the future, you might be able to action some of those things.
 Triage the old bookmarks, sort your filesystem, etc.

 ## Do It On Your Own Terms

+_Bring aversion-causing tasks into an environment that you control._

 If you're averse to doing something, for emotional reasons, one way to overcome the aversion is to do it as much as possible on your own terms.